 Definitions: "Funding" refers to the budgeted revenues and grant resources available to the county.
 "Partnerships" refers to organizations in the government, nonprofit and private sector that are stakeholders in the community.

-- → Establish a robust training and development program. - → Ensure a sustainable compensation, recruitment and retention program. - → Leverage public and other funding.
+- → Establish a robust training and development program. - → Leverage public and other funding.

 - employee knowledge, skills and abilities.

 - County on County programs, services and initiatives.

 - of solutions that meet County-wide needs.

 Resources